tylerjordan/jscrub/readme.txt

 Under the 'EXCLUDE' list is the 'TEXT-MAPPING' section which contains the keywords and their replacements.
 Each line represents a text string that will be removed and its replacement.
 The first term is the text that will be removed and the second term is the text that is to take its place.

-Under the 'TEXT-MAPPING' list is the 'TEXT-REGEX'
+Under the 'TEXT-MAPPING' list is the 'TEXT-REGEX' section which contains regular expressions for matching.
+It works similar to the 'TEXT-MAPPING' section, the regex matches text with the first term and replaces with the text in the second term.